Interaction-controlled impurity transport in trapped mixtures of ultracold bosons: Setup, Hamiltonian and Propagation Protocol

 Given the initial state of a decoupled mixture ($g_{\sigma \bar{\sigma}}=0$) from \cref{ssec:rlx} at $t=0$, we instantaneously switch off the tilt to recreate the symmetric double well, \ie, $d_{\sigma}=0$.
 The dynamics is now governed by $\mathcal{H}_{t}$ from \cref{eq:H}.
 The majority components become self-trapped owing to repulsive intra-species interactions, whereas the impurity undergoes tunneling.
 When the strength of majority-impurity interactions is at zero, the tunneling period $t_{\rm{tun}}=\pi/\Delta E$ for the impurity is determined by the energy gap $\Delta E$ between the two lowest eigenstates of \cref{eq:Hsigma1} with $\sigma=C$, which for the selected double-well in \cref{fig:DWsetup}(b) equals $t_{\rm{tun}}=90$ in harmonic units.

-Now, we keep $g_{AB}(t)=0$ and control the majority-impurity interactions $g_{AC}(t),g_{BC}(t)$ such as to transfer the impurity to the opposite side of the double-well and freeze it there.
-To this end, we devise the following time-dependent interaction scheme, `transfer-pin-store-unpin' with a flexible storage time $t_s$:
+\colorOne{Now, we keep $g_{AB}(t)=0$ and control only the majority-impurity interactions $g_{AC}(t)$, $g_{BC}(t)$ such as to transfer the impurity to the opposite side of the double-well and freeze it there.
+To this end, we devise a simple time-dependent interaction scheme depicted in \cref{fig:protocol}(a).
+It is a four-step procedure which we call the `transfer-pin-store-unpin' protocol, which is characterized by the following durations: the fixed transfer time $t_{\rm{tr}}=t_{\rm{tun}}-1$, short (un)pin time $\Delta t=1$ and flexible storage time $t_s$.}